-The intro – for once – aligns well to the theme.
+The intro – for once – aligns well with the theme.
 And the band takes off with an astonishing professionalism.
 None of this would be possible, of course, without the contribution of the excellent Claudia Nora Pezzotta on vocals.
 And refreshing, sturdy riffing and soloing galore.

 The Reins of Life comes complete with a theme addressing vast worldly issues, astonishingly with monologues.
 The excellent artwork was created by the gifted Gustavo Sazes, known for his work for Kamelot, Blynd or Arch Enemy.

 The band came to life in 2015 and issued a demo shortly thereafter.
-This 65 minute behemoth now comes a few short months after they started their operation.
+This 65-minute behemoth now comes a few short months after they started their operation.